 Players will only use Club facilities, resources and funds for purposes that are in line with a direct Club interest unless otherwise approved by the board.

-5.2 Training/Pre Season
+5.2 Training/Pre-Season

-Other than training sessions Preseason may include camps and club functions
+Other than training sessions Pre-season may include camps and club functions

 Appearance: Club training apparel must be worn at training, show that we are unified (one team) particularly in the public eye.